i5hi/helpers/vault.md

 Great!

-In the next part we will cover Hashicorp's recommended hardening options, recovery and backups.
+In the next part we will cover Hashicorp's recommended hardening options.

 In the final part we will configure a HA cluster.